Macmod/ldapx/README.md

 ## Contributing

-Contributions are also welcome by [opening an issue](https://github.com/Macmod/ldapx/issues/new) or by [submitting a pull request](https://github.com/Macmod/ldapx/pulls).
+Contributions are welcome by [opening an issue](https://github.com/Macmod/ldapx/issues/new) or by [submitting a pull request](https://github.com/Macmod/ldapx/pulls).

 ## License
 MIT License